3 Habits to Embrace for Healthy Hair Follicles

 Healthy hair follicles run through three stages of growth: anagen, catagen, and telogen.
 Each of these phases is crucial to the systematic development of hair shafts (strands) and ideal growth.
 Sometimes, genetics and aging essentially deactivate hair follicles and disrupt the natural growth process.
 The result?
 Balding, thinning, or shedding locks.

-Hereditary hair loss conditions are a result of underactive, dormant hair follicles.
+Hereditary hair loss conditions are a result of under active, dormant hair follicles.
 In cases of androgenic alopecia, follicles begin to miniaturize with the help of dihydrotestosterone (DHT).
-Rather than cycle through the typical stages of hair growth, DHT shortens the active growth stage (anagen).
-Follicles affected by DHT produce shorter, finer hairs at first, and ultimately cease to grow altogether as the condition evolves.
+Rather than cycle through the typical stages of hair growth, DHT shortens the active growth (anagen) stage.
+Follicles affected by DHT produce shorter, finer hairs at first, and ultimately cease to grow hair altogether as the condition evolves.

 While complete follicle miniaturization isn’t irreversible, it is possible to slow down or prevent the process from worsening with these three wholesome habits:

 Even if you’re hair loss is mostly genetic, symptoms can worsen with stress.
-Telogen effluvium (TE), or stress-induced hair loss, occurs a few months following a strenuous life event.
-Divorce, job loss or death of a family or friend are common reasons your hair may fall out more.
+Telogen effluvium (TE), or stress-induced hair loss, may occur a few months following a strenuous life event.
+Divorce, job loss, or death of a family or friend are common reasons your hair may fall out more.
 TE alone usually reverses itself, but that’s not always the case when you’re already dealing with follicle miniaturization due to androgenic alopecia.
 Since follicles affected by androgenic alopecia are already debilitated, TE intensifies the damage.
-Curbing your stress through meditation, time off work, vacation and exercise is key, especially if you recently experienced an arduous or life-changing event.
+Curbing your stress through meditation, time off work, vacation, and exercise is key, especially if you recently experienced an arduous or life-changing event.